wso2/docs-ei/en/micro-integrator/docs/setup/installation/run_in_docker.md

 ## Run on Docker using WSO2 Integration Studio

-Let's create a Docker project for an integration solution and run it on a Docker container.
-You will use [WSO2 Integration Studio](../../../develop/WSO2-Integration-Studio) and the [base Docker image](#base-docker-images-wso2-micro-integrator) of the Micro Integrator for this process.
+Let's create a **Docker project** for an integration solution and run it on a Docker container.
+You will use [WSO2 Integration Studio](../../../develop/WSO2-Integration-Studio) and the [base Docker image](#base-docker-images) of the Micro Integrator for this process.

-1. [Create the proxy service](../../../develop/creating-artifacts/creating-a-proxy-service) with the following configuration:
+1. [Create a proxy service](../../../develop/creating-artifacts/creating-a-proxy-service) with the following configuration:

     - Synapse configuration